wilsonjr/humap/README.md

 HUMAP follows the 3-clause BSD license.

 HUMAP uses the open-source NNDescent implementation from `EFANNA <https://github.com/ZJULearning/efanna>`_.

-HUMAP uses `UMAP <http://github.com/lmcinnes/umap>`_ for embedding hierarchy levels, this project would not be possible without UMAP amazing technique and package.
+It uses `UMAP <http://github.com/lmcinnes/umap>`_ for embedding hierarchy levels, this project would not be possible without UMAP amazing technique and package.